Legal

 5.1.1 Route Announcements

-- Customers must ensure that all BGP route announcements are accurate, necessary, and authorized.
+• All BGP route announcements must be accurate, necessary, and authorised.
 Only prefixes owned by the customer or explicitly allowed by the prefix owner should be announced.

 5.1.3 Prevention of Route Leaks

-- Customers must implement appropriate prefix filters based on their routing policy to prevent route leaks and mis-announcements.
-This includes both outgoing and incoming route filters to and from ParadoxNetworks Limited.
+• Customers must implement appropriate prefix filters (incoming and outgoing) to prevent route leaks and mis-announcements.

 5.1.4 Coordination and Notification